Collection Development and Maintenance Policy

 RESPONSIBILITY FOR SELECTION

-The responsibility for selecting materials for purchase and withdrawal is delegated by the Library Board of Trustees to the Library Director and, under their supervision, to other staff members who are qualified for this activity by reason of training in the principles and practices of materials selection; experience; or subject area expertise.
+The responsibility for selecting materials for purchase and withdrawal is delegated by the Library Board of Trustees (the “Board”) to the Library Director and, under their supervision, to other staff members who are qualified for this activity by reason of training in the principles and practices of materials selection; experience; subject area expertise; and knowledge of the current collection and community needs and interests.

 SOURCES FOR SELECTION